Shop RNIB Donate now

 Retrofitting

 Retrofitting is the practice of implementing accessibility after a game has been released.
-Whilst this isn’t optimal, it has allowed games like Gears 5, Sea of Thieves, Killer Instinct and God of War to flourish when otherwise players would not have been able to play these games without features added post-release.
+Whilst this isn’t optimal, it has allowed games like Gears 5, Sea of Thieves, Killer Instinct and God of War to flourish when otherwise gamers would not have been able to play these games without features added post-release.

 Mods